Rahulj9a/Rahulj9a/README.md

 *   ✉️  You can contact me at [rahulj9a@gmail.com](mailto:rahulj9a@gmail.com)
 *   🧠  I'm learning Next.js, typescript and tools like Prisma and Vercel
 *   🤝  I'm open to collaborating on any interesting web based project
-*   ⚡  I have never imagine being a literature grad, i can learn programming, but see I am
+*   ⚡  Have any idea? why not share!

 ### Skills